Welcome to Explorers Club (EC)! We are excited for another beautiful, bountiful year.

 Reminders - IMPORTANT!

-- Please read through all of this season’s program content on your EC group page.
+Please read through all of this season’s program content on your group page.
 It contains important information for you and your child.

-- Be Prepared!
-Proper rain gear and clothing, enough food and water, and a big enough backpack go a long way in make for a fun and safe outing.
+Be Prepared!
+Proper clothing and outer wear, enough food and water, and a big enough backpack go a long way in make for a fun and safe outing.

 Missed and Make Up Days